In this lesson, we’ll learn how to give users a customized experience by creating Preference screens.

 This has two distinct advantages:

-• Users will be familiar with the layout and use of our settings screens.
+- Users will be familiar with the layout and use of our settings screens.

-• We can integrate settings screens from other applications (including system settings such as location settings) into our application’s preferences.
+- We can integrate settings screens from other applications (including system settings such as location settings) into our application’s preferences.

 The preference framework consists of four parts:

-• Preference Screen layout — An XML file that defines the hierarchy of items displayed in our Preference screens.
+- Preference Screen layout — An XML file that defines the hierarchy of items displayed in our Preference screens.
 It specifies the text and associated controls to display, the allowed values, and the Shared Preference keys to use for each control.

-• Preference Header definition — An XML file that defines the Preference Fragments for our application and the hierarchy that should be used to display them.
+that are used to host the Preference Screens. - Preference Header definition — An XML file that defines the Preference Fragments for our application and the hierarchy that should be used to display them.

-• Shared Preference Change Listener — An implementation of the OnSharedPreferenceChangeListener class used to listen for changes to Shared Preferences.
+class used to listen for changes to Shared Preferences.

-Instead of using View objects to build the user interface, settings are built using various subclasses of the Preference class that we declare in an XML file.
+objects to build the user interface, settings are built using various subclasses of the Preference

 Using SharedPreferences

-The SharedPreferences class provides a general framework that allows us to save and retrieve persistent key-value pairs of primitive data types.
-We can use SharedPreferences to save any primitive data: booleans, floats, ints, longs, and strings.
+to save any primitive data: booleans, floats, ints, longs, and strings.
 This data will persist across user sessions (even if our application is killed).

-We can get a SharedPreferences object for our application, use one of two methods:
+object for our application, use one of two methods:

-• getPreferences() - Use this if we need only one preferences file for our Activity.
+- Use this if we need only one preferences file for our Activity.
 Because this will be the only preferences file for our Activity, we don’t supply a name.

 To write values:

-3. Commit the new values with commit() or apply().
+. - Commit the new values with

-To read values, use SharedPreferences methods such as getBoolean() and getString().
+To read values, use SharedPreferences

 public class ParentActivity extends AppCompatActivity {